The purpose of our Mission is to move forward in providing aid to folks who need help because of fire, flood, tornado or

 To get involved with ARES, you merely need to fill out the application.
 You can start this process by clicking this link.
 You’ll need to select your county on the map, (hopefully Cleveland), select the VOLUNTEER position, enter some contact information, and don’t stress over the Comments section.
 ARES membership is available to amateur radio operators of any license class.
 No experience is necessary.
 Join today, while you’re here, and then start your online training, as you have time, as shown below.

-Each year the National Weather Service creates a severe weather training program that is a ‘must have’ for amateurs doing weather service.
-The 2019 schedule should appear at the start of the year.
-But, take a look here, and you’ll find the 2018 training schedule.
+Each year the National Weather Service creates a severe weather training program that is a ‘must-have’ for amateurs doing weather service.
+The 2021 schedule should appear at the start of the year.
+But, take a look here, and you’ll find the 2021 training schedule when it appears.

 One of the requirements of being an ARES member is to continue to attend online training sessions.
-FEMA offers a number of these online, and you can access them at the FEMA Independent Study website.
-The following classes are the ones to start with and are the minimum requirements for ARES member.
+FEMA offers many of these online, and you can access them at the FEMA Independent Study website.
+The following classes are the ones to start with and are the minimum requirements for ARES members.

 - FEMA Independent Study Program course list.
 Of particular interest are: